-By train the journey from Binh Thuan to Hanoi is scheduled to take just over 34 hours.
+By train the journey from Binh Thuan to Hanoi is scheduled to take from 31 to 34 hours depending upon which train you take.
 Binh Thuan is the closest mainline railway station to Mui Ne.

-- The slowest train service from Binh Thuan to Hue is Train #SE6, departing at 19:07 and arriving in Hanoi at 05:21, a journey time of 34 hours 15 minutes.
+- The slowest train service from Binh Thuan to Hanoi is Train #SE6, departing at 19:07 and arriving in Hanoi 33 hours 33 minutes later.

 Use the Search Box below to buy your train tickets from Binh Thuan to Hanoi.